AmazeeLabs/subscriptions/README.txt

 Postgres Compatibility:
-This module attempts to offer compatability with Postgres SQL, but has not yet been tested succesfully due to the unavailability of a suitable test environment.
-If you are able to succesfully deploy the module, please contact the author so that your modifications can be made available for other users.
+This module attempts to offer compatability with Postgres SQL, but has not yet been tested due to the unavailability of a suitable test environment.

 Installation